 I want you to rest in the knowledge – in the FACT – that you are sharing the best version of your AUTHENTIC self with the world.

+So what does this mean?
 Do your best to commit and work daily towards inner peace and acceptance to lead yourself to a full, abundant life.
+Dig deep and get messy.
 With your proactive practice of self-compassion, -awareness and -worth, the need to seek approval will no longer interfere with your relationships, personal and professional life, and emotional health.
+Leave me a comment and let me know how you have or plan to overcome the need to seek validation!